 - Shift: The linear movement of an object between the fingers such as moving your fingers up and down the shaft of a pencil.

 - Rotation: The movement of an object with the finger around one or more of it’s axis, such as when you spin a pencil around with your fingers.

-Here is a list of development of milestones for fine motor control.
+You can check out a list of development of milestones for fine motor control as well.
 This is just a guide to help you see if there are any problems.